stephenjhsu/voting_countdown_app/README.md

 ## Installation

-To install the current release:
+You can

+1. Clone the repository

-Download the .dmg by itself or run python voting_countdown.py
+2. Download the .dmg by itself or run python voting_countdown.py

 ## NOTE: